Skip to content

 mathieu stern squarespace photography example

-Mathieu Stern is one more fantastic example of a clean website with floating sidebar navigation and a drop-down menu.
+Mathieu Stern is another excellent example of a clean website with floating sidebar navigation and a drop-down menu.
 This allows you to browse the site quickly, with links on the left and content on the right.

 When on any of the portfolio categories, and after you click the thumbnail, a larger image opens on a new page, but you can then slide through the rest without needing to return.
 (You can also click “show thumbnails” in the bottom left corner to see the whole album.)

-Note: Turn your online portfolio into a slideshow so viewers can enjoy your works in higher resolution.
+Note: Convert your online portfolio to a slideshow so viewers can view your work at higher resolution.

 11. Will Bremridge